tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-01-Ins_Welcome.md

 ### Overview

-In today's class, students will be introduced to the techniques and thought process that goes into taking a formalized contract spec and implementing it into solidity code.
-Throughout the process of software development, employees are oftwen required to collaborate with one-another createing a separation of concernes within a system's architecure.
+In today's class, students will be introduced to the thought process and techniques that go into taking a formalized contract spec and implementing it into solidity code.
+Throughout the process of software development, employees are often required to collaborate with one another creating a separation of concerns within a system's architecture.
 Students will learn to take a simple yet more formalized smart contract specification and implement it to fit the interface of an already established frontend dApp.
 Students will then deploy the configured dApp to a centralized production environment, Github pages.

 ### Class Objectives